abbeytowse/GATO365_Canvas_Questions_Algorithm/README.md

 #### - Numeric (Range and Exact Answer)
 #### - Open Ended
 #### - Text Boxes
+### Ident Variable:
+#### Each question/text box needs a UNIQUE identification number.
+If two ident numbers are the same, both questions won't be in the quiz, only one.
+#### The ident variable can be any length (single to infinite digits).
+#### Currently, textboxes autogenerate ident numbers (1, 2, 3, 4, 5...) for each box that appears.
+Ensure that ident numbers for other entities are greater than the textbox count.
 ### Text Boxes:
-#### Current this code can not change the font size or bold the font.
+#### Currently this code can not change the font size or bold the font.
+#### Textboxes do not need an identification number on the spreadsheet.
 ### Images:
 #### Currently this code cannot upload/add images to quiz questions.
 ### imsmanifest.xml :